Nonparametric Bayesian intensity estimation for covariate-driven inhomogeneous point processes: Posterior contraction rates in global loss

 \section{Posterior contraction rates in global loss}

-In this section we present our results concerning the asymptotic concentration of the posterior distribution around the ground truth with respect to global ($L^1$-type) loss functions.
-A precise quantification of the speed of concentration is provided in the form of posterior contraction rates, namely positive sequences $v_n\to0$ such that, for $M>0$ large enough,
+In this section we present our concentration results with respect to global ($L^1$-type) loss functions.
+A precise quantification of the speed of convergence is provided in the form of posterior contraction rates, namely positive sequences $\epsilon_n\to0$ such that, for $M>0$ large enough,

 as $n\to\infty$, where $\Delta$ is a semi-metric between intensities in $\Rcal$.